 AI Course Policies and Assignment Guidelines

-Before you write a policy about AI, you need to understand how available AI tools might be used by your students.
+Before writing a policy about AI, understand how students will likely use AI tools for your course.
 Spend some time engaging with AI to see how it can be used productively, or not, with the assignments you intend to give your students.
-You may find this “play” will lead to assignment revision, and it will certainly help you develop a useful approach to guiding students on appropriate and inappropriate uses of AI.
+You may find this “play” will lead to assignment revision and help you develop a useful approach to guiding students on appropriate and inappropriate uses of AI.
 Very likely, you will find that your guidance and policies will need to be catered to different types of assignments.

 At the individual course level, you may consider adding a clarifying statement to your syllabus, such as: